 - When using CD-R discs, use only high quality CDs labeled for audio use. - When recording a CD-R, the recording must be closed for it to be used by the CD player or changer. - CD-RW discs will not work in this unit. - Play only standard round CDs.
-Odd-shaped CDs may iam in the drive or cause other problems. - Handle your CDs properly to prevent damage and skipping.
-See this page.
+Odd-shaped CDs may jam in the drive or cause other problems. - Handle your CDs properly to prevent damage and skipping.